guilherme-reis/tk_1_convert_pfx_to_crt_and_key/README.md

 This Python application converts a PFX file to CRT and Private Key files using OpenSSL.
 It provides a graphical interface built with Tkinter for ease of use.

 ## Requirements
+- Python: Ensure Python is installed on your system.
+This application is written in Python.
+- Tkinter: Tkinter module is required for the graphical user interface.
+It comes pre-installed with Python, but make sure it's available in your Python installation.
 - OpenSSL: This application relies on OpenSSL for the conversion process.
 Ensure OpenSSL is installed on your system before using this converter.

 ## Compatibility